nativefier/nativefier/API.md

 --ignore-gpu-blacklist
 ```

-Passes the ignore-gpu-blacklist flag to the Chrome engine, to allow for WebGl apps to work on non supported graphics cards.
+*[New in 7.4.1]* Passes the ignore-gpu-blacklist flag to the Chrome engine, to allow for WebGl apps to work on non supported graphics cards.

 ### (In)Security Options